pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_4.md

 - Your consumer pact is published
 - It has the agreed consumer and provider team names displayed
-- It has the correct consumer version (ideally relating to a git sha)
+- It has the correct consumer version (ideally relating to a git sha.
+We recommend [`absolute-version`](https://www.npmjs.com/package/absolute-version))
 - It has a branch associated with it

 :::tip